 “I wouldn’t mind seeing Vane on his back,” Estelle teased smugly.

 Gwen’s gaze immediately locked onto a familiar figure in a battered grey sweatshirt.
-Will Holloway looked like he was vibrating.
-He was surrounded by Inks and Newbloods who had been trained for this since they could walk, yet there was a desperate, electric energy to him.
-He wasn’t looking for the Chosen One spotlight; he was looking for a way to move without breaking things.
+Will Clark looked like he was vibrating.
+He was surrounded by Inks and Newbloods who had been trained for this since they could walk, yet there was a desperate, electric focus to him.

 “Is that your project?”
 Sloan asked, aiming a glitter-painted fingernail at Will.
 “The American looks like a startled deer.
-Though,” she paused, tilting her head, “he does have a certain… Rustic appeal when he’s blowing things up.”
+Though,” she paused, tilting her head, “he does have a certain…rustic appeal when he’s blowing things up.”

 “He’s a mess,” Gwen said, biting her lip.